 By its nature, peer-to-peer suits borrowers who are unable to get funding from banks at lower rates because they're a higher risk – so however much you trust the platform's underwriting, it's rational to assume that some proportions of your loans will go wrong at some point.

 A less visible risk is the actual lending platform getting into trouble.
 The majority of peer-to-peer platforms in the UK are currently operating at a loss: they have backers who are expecting to absorb these losses for a number of years, but it's entirely possible that a platform could go out of business.
-Indeed, one UK-based platform was closed down by the FCA in 2018 and investors are still (at the time of writing) waiting to see what happens.
+Indeed, one UK-based platform was closed down by the FCA in 2018 and investors are still (at the time of writing) waiting if they'll ever see their money again.

 Any decent platform will have arrangements in place for if something goes wrong, and in theory someone else will step in to ensure that all loans are wound down in an orderly way.
 However, in practice that can be a messy process and you can't guarantee how long it will take to get your money back – if you do get it all back.